scomurr/janus/python-yfinance/python-yfinance.md

 ## Summary

 The Python Yahoo Finance API service is a Flask-based web service that provides real-time and historical market data for financial instruments.
-It acts as a lightweight wrapper around the yfinance Python library, offering RESTful endpoints for retrieving market capitalization, stock prices, and comprehensive financial information for ticker symbols.
+It acts as a lightweight wrapper around the yfinance Python library, offering RESTful endpoints for retrieving market capitalization, stock prices, comprehensive financial information, daily pricing data, and historical price analysis for ticker symbols.
 The service is designed to integrate seamlessly with the Janus n8n workflow ecosystem, providing essential market data for automated financial analysis and portfolio management operations.

 ## Docker Configuration